- 03 Apr 2025

 Viewing and Editing Workflows

-A Workflow begins with a triggering Event or Action, and continues with any number of routes and sub-routes, composed of Enforcement Actions, Action Conditions, Events, and Event Conditions.
+Workflows begin with a triggering Event or Action, followed by various routes and sub-routes composed of Actions, Action Conditions, Events, and Event Conditions.
+This document explains how to view, adjust, rename, and edit workflows.

 Opening a Workflow